There are four main components in Zeebe's architecture: clients, gateways, brokers, and exporters.

 A job worker is a Zeebe client that uses the client API to first activate jobs, and upon completion, either complete or fail the job.

-The gateway serves as a single entry point to a Zeebe cluster and forwards requests to brokers.
+A gateway serves as a single entry point to a Zeebe cluster and forwards requests to brokers.

 The gateway is stateless and sessionless, and gateways can be added as necessary for load balancing and high availability.